MileHacker Logo

 • Minimize waste by reducing consumption of single-use plastics.
 Dispose of all waste properly.

-• Oman is a desert country; water conservation is Necessary.
+• Oman is a barren landscape country; water conservation is Necessary.
 Take shorter showers, reuse towels.

 • Avoid leaving taps running unnecessarily.
 Every drop counts.